-White House tours fill up very quickly.
-If you plan on touring the White House, you will need to contact my tour coordinator, Katie Pudwill, at least five months in advance of your requested tour date.
-The Secret Service requires all tour groups to fill out a security form, which Katie will send you via email after you make your request.
+White House tours fill up very quickly and are extremely limited.
+If you plan on touring the White House, you will need to contact myoffice, at least five months in advance of your requested tour date.
+The Secret Service requires all tour groups to fill out a security form, which we will send you via email after you make your request.

 White House tours are all self-guided, so you can take as much or as little time as you would like.
 The Secret Service agents stationed throughout the rooms are very knowledgeable, so be sure to ask them any questions you might have.
 For planning purposes, I would recommend allowing 45 minutes at the White House.
 The White House Visitor’s Center is also worth seeing.
 It is open to the public and requires no reservations.
 It is open seven days a week from 7:30 a.m. to 4:00 p.m. and can be found easily by looking for three American flags and the blue awning.

 Memorials, Monuments, Museums, and Points of Interest

 17th Street and New York Avenue, NW - one block west and south of the White House.
 The main entrance is on 17th Street.
 Special needs access is at 1701 E Street, around the corner from the 17th Street entrance.
 Phone: (202) 639-1700 Metro Stop: Four blocks from the Farragut West station or Farragut North station.

 The Interior Museum is currently closed for renovations.

 511 10th Street, NW - 10th Street Between E & F Streets.
 Telephone: (202) 426-6924.
 Metro Stop: the closest station to the theatre is Metro Center